A lot or a little?

-BRINGING UP BABY is generally considered to be the ultimate example of the screwball comedy, which reached its apex in the 1930s.
-Director Howard Hawks proves his mastery of the genre, pulling off an outlandish plot at breakneck speed with fabulous witty repartee and romantic tension between the perfectly cast leads, Grant and Hepburn (who are divine here).
+BRINGING UP BABY is generally considered to be the ultimate example of the screwball comedy, which reached its apex in the 1930s, and director Howard Hawks proves his mastery of the genre.
+He pulls off an outlandish plot at breakneck speed with fabulous witty repartee and romantic tension between the perfectly cast leads, Grant and Hepburn (who are divine here).
 This movie may inspire them to take a look at dinosaur skeletons in a museum, though there is no such thing as an "intercostal clavicle."

 Families can talk about comedies.
 What are the elements of a "screwball comedy"?
 What are other comedic styles?
 Which do you prefer?
 Do you think Bringing Up Baby is funny?

 How have movies changed over time?
 What sticks out in this movie as from another era?
 What elements of old-fashioned movies are missing from contemporary film?
 Have movies improved?